 The Benefits of Internships for Real-World Experience and Professional Growth

 Grow your network.
 In Washington, who you know is just as important as what you know.
-Internships allow you to meet professionals in your field and other interns that share common interests.
+Internships allow you to meet professionals in your field and other interns who share common interests.
 Knowing people in the right positions can make all the difference when it comes time to find your first job or get letters of recommendation.

 Gain real-world experience.
 Step away from the sideline and prepare to learn by doing.
 Having experience in a particular field or industry can give you a competitive edge after graduation; even entry-level jobs prefer experience.
 Internships also strengthen confidence in your work and show you what it’s like to work in that field.